 I need funds beyond just covering payroll expenses.
 Are there other financing options available to me?

 Yes.
-Visit our resource hub to learn more about other government assistance programs for small businesses.
-You may be eligible for a loan or grant from your local or state government, or an SBA Economic Injury Disaster Loan.
+You may be eligible for an OnDeck Business Loan.
+You can also visit our resource hub to learn more about other government assistance programs available for small businesses during COVID-19.
+You may be eligible for a loan or grant from your local or state government, or an SBA Economic Injury Disaster Loan (EIDL).

 Can I get an OnDeck Business Loan in addition to a PPP Loan?

 Yes.
 At OnDeck we understand that these loans can serve two different purposes, so we make it easy for you to apply for an OnDeck Loan in addition to your PPP Loan.
 Please note, OnDeck is no longer accepting new Paycheck Protection Program loan applications.

 OnDeck offers Small Business Short Term Loans and Lines of Credit

 What is the Paycheck Protection Program Flexibility Act?

 How does Paycheck Protection Program Loan Forgiveness Work?

 Gene Marks is a small business financial expert.
 He runs a small business consulting firm and writes weekly as a columnist for The Washington Times, The Hill, The Philadelphia Inquirer, The Guardian, Forbes, and Entrepreneur.